darksidemilk/fogproject/README.md

 ### Version Format

-Our versions are formatted in a `x.x.x.x` format like so:
+Our versions are formatted in a `x.x.x.x` format per this example:

 `{CodeBaseMajor}.{Major}.{Minor}.{Patch}`